penrose/penrose/packages/docs-site/docs/ref/domain/types.md

 type typename
 ```

 This statement declares a type with name `typename`.
-After declaration, a type can be referred to in other parts of the _domain_ schema, as well as the _style_ and _substance_ schemas.
+After declaration, a type can be referred to in other parts of the Domain schema, as well as the [Style] and [Substance] schemas.

 For example, statement `type Set` declares a type with name `Set`.
 We can then use the name `Set` to later refer to this type.